 Prevention of ignition is the first line of defense against fire in NPS buildings and is the priority of the Structural Fire program.

-Fire protection systems, including fire sprinklers, when properly installed and maintained, save lives and conserve natural and historic objects.
-The Structural Fire prevention program encompasses three main elements—hazard identification and abatement, fixed fire protection systems, and public education—in the preservation of life and the protection of buildings and their contents:
+Fire protection systems, including fire sprinklers, when properly installed and maintained, save lives and conserve natural and historic resources.
+The Structural Fire prevention program encompasses three main elements in the preservation of life and the protection of buildings and their contents:

 - Hazard identification and abatement—usually accomplished through building fire inspections whereby a trained individual inspects buildings for fire hazards and recommends abatement strategies.

-The NPS Structural Fire prevention program is developing strategic plans and revising policy documents to ensure that appropriate emphasis and priorities are placed on these aspects of a comprehensive structural fire program.
+The NPS Structural Fire prevention program has developed a strategic plan and revised policy documents to ensure that appropriate emphasis and priorities are placed on these aspects of a comprehensive structural fire program.

 The National Park Service, one of the largest property owners in the federal government, employs only a small cadre of professional structural fire personnel, most of whom work at the regional and national level.
 At most parks fire prevention and structural response is a secondary, or collateral-duty, assignment typically entrusted to law enforcement rangers or other park personnel.